-Wrist injury claims
+Wrist injury compensation claims

 Frequently seen in both GP surgeries and A&E departments, wrist injuries can cause significant pain and disruption.
 Common complaints include sprains, strains, brakes and fractures.